 Infrequently Used Items

-If you need to store any items you rarely (or never) actually use, the garage—like the basement or attic—is often a great place to hide it away.
-Just keep in mind that sturdy, weatherproof objects will do better in the garage, while more delicate items, like documents and electronics, will hold up better in a basement or attic.
+If you need to store any items you rarely use, the garage—like the basement or attic—is often a great place to hide them away.
+The garage also can be a good temporary storage spot for items you ultimately plan to get rid, as well as items that just don't have another home at the moment.
+Just keep in mind that sturdy, weatherproof objects will do better in the garage.
+More delicate items, such as documents and electronics, will hold up better in a basement or an attic.

 What Not to Store in Your Garage

-Keep propane tanks, which can leak and ignite, out of the garage (and other enclosed spaces).
-Store them outside, in a well ventilated area, instead.
-Always be careful with flammable or hazardous materials.
-Gasoline, for example, can be stored in a garage, but make sure to use approved containers and keep them off the concrete floor and far from ignition sources and curious children.
-If you’re holding onto hazardous materials you no longer need, it’s better to be safe than sorry.
+Always be careful with flammable or otherwise hazardous materials.
+For instance, keep propane tanks, which can leak and ignite, out of the garage (and other enclosed spaces).
+Instead, store them outside in a well-ventilated area.
+Gasoline can be stored in a garage.
+But make sure to use an appropriate container, and keep it far from ignition sources, as well as children and pets.
+Furthermore, if you’re holding onto hazardous materials you no longer need, it’s better to be safe than sorry.
 Take the time to dispose of them properly, rather than sticking them out of sight and out of mind in the garage.